pystruct/pystruct/doc/index.rst

 in order to make predictions.

 There are some options to use different solvers for inference.
-A linear programming solver using GLPK is included.
+A linear programming solver using cvxopt is included.
 I have Python interfaces for several other methods on github, including LibDAI, QPBO, AD3.

 This is where the heavy lifting is done and in some sense these backends are